AvilinP/bookingapp/README.md

-# Booking App
+# Dazed Studios E-commerce

-This is a booking app built in React.
+This school project is an e-commerce site built in React.